Booking your spa day

 Editor’s note: I spent a blissful solo day here eight months after my son was born.
 The pool area is light and relaxing, and there was plenty of choice for a healthy lunch (which I ate in my gown and slippers).
 It is currently undergoing refurbishment so you may want to check before you book.

 Where: Woburn Forest, Millbrook, Bedford, Bedfordshire, MK45 2HZ

 Aqua Sana is nestled among the trees at Center Parcs Woburn Forest.

-Cost: A ‘Spa Day’ costs £99 and includes lunch in Vitale Café Bar.
+Cost: A ‘Spa Day’ costs from £115 (Friday to Sunday) and includes refreshments and a glass of bubbly on arrival, plus lunch in Vitale Café Bar.
 Treatments are extra.

 Facilities: You have access to all World of Spa facilities.
 This includes six different spa experiences, such as Fire and Ice, Mineral & Gemstone, and Salt.